 (Oxygen computed by SEASAVE and Data Conversion is somewhat different from values computed by Derive, because the algorithm calculates the derivative of the oxygen signal with respect to time, using a linear regression to determine the slope.
-SEASAVE and Data Conversion compute the derivative looking backward in time, since they share common code and SEASAVE cannot use future values of oxygen while acquiring data in real time.
-Derive uses a centered window [equal number of points before and after the scan; window size is user-input] to obtain a better estimate of the derivative.
-Use SEASAVE and Data Conversion to obtain a quick look at oxygen values; use Derive to obtain the most accurate values.)
+SEASAVE and Data Conversion compute the derivative looking backward in time (with a user-input window size), since they share common code and SEASAVE cannot use future values of oxygen while acquiring data in real time.
+Derive uses a centered window [equal number of points before and after the scan; user-input window size] to obtain a better estimate of the derivative.
+Use SEASAVE and Data Conversion to obtain a quick look at oxygen values; use Derive to obtain the most accurate values.